OWASP/www-project-ai-security-and-privacy-guide/OWAISPwhiteboard.md

 Another categorization is to distinguish between physical input maniupulation (e.g. changing the real world to influence for example a camera image) and digital input manipulation (e.g. changing the digital image).
 Another example is a prompt to a large language model that tries to evade any protections against unwanted answers.

 **Controls for evasion**
-* Rule-based or human oversight on the behavior of the model
+* Rule-based or human oversight of the model behavior
   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.
 * Implement tools to detect if a data point is excentric or not (Datascience)
 * Implement tools to detect specific evasions (Datascience)